grainstackdev/web-imports/readme.md

 > Enables the browser to import from `node_modules`

+Check if [import maps](https://github.com/WICG/import-maps) are released first before using.

 ### How

 * Use bare specifiers when importing from `node_modules` in your `src` code.